Catfish have a remarkable ability to travel long distances, which is what makes creeks and streams surprisingly good spots to do some catfishing.

 Catfish are an uncomplicated species of fish.
 Catching them can be as easy as dropping some bait into the right location at the right time.

-A simple rig will make sure your bait is delivered to the right location, and more importantly, ensures the bait is held in place.
+A simple rig will ensure your bait is delivered to the correct location and, more importantly, ensure the bait is held in place.

 Simplicity should not prompt function.
-Which is to say, your rig must be able to present the bait to the catfish in a manner they can get to it.
-One of the most simple and effective rigs is simply bait and a hook.
+This is to say, your rig must be able to present the bait to the catfish so they can get to it.
+One of the most simple and effective rigs is bait and a hook.

 Trout Fishing: Tips & Guide For Landing Massive Fish

 Using a 2/0 hook, attach a fresh piece of bait and then simply cast the bait into the head of a pool.
-The bait will naturally fall through the water column and will then be pushed along the bottom by the current.
-It’s very hard to create a more appealing bait for bass.
+The bait will naturally fall through the water column and then be pushed along the bottom by the current.
+It’s tough to create a more appealing bait for bass.

-However, you might find getting good distance and more importantly accuracy with such a rig difficult.
-In which case a drift rig will work better.
+However, getting reasonable distance and, more importantly, accuracy with such a rig might be difficult.
+In this case, a drift rig will work better.

 Drift Rig

-To create a drift rig, simply using the same set up as above, but this time add a couple of lead shots pinched about 8 inches above the bait.
+To create a drift rig, simply use the same setup as above, but this time add a couple of lead shots pinched about 8 inches above the bait.

 This even minor additional weight will allow for far greater accuracy.
-It will also allow the bait to sink to the bottom faster, yet it should remain light enough for the current to push the bait along the bottom.
+It will also let the bait sink to the bottom faster, yet it should remain light enough for the current to push it along the bottom.

 The main downside of these rigs is that they tend to snag often, so you may have to be prepared to lose some gear.